Detection of gravitational wave mixed polarization with single space-based detectors: Gravitational Wave Signal

 For a monochromatic GW with the frequency $f$ propagating along the direction $\hat{\omega}$, arriving at the Sun at a time $t$, the output in an equal-arm space-based interferometric detector such as LISA, TianQin and Taiji with a single round-trip of light travel is

-where $\phi_D(t)$ is the Doppler phase, $\phi_{\alpha}$ is the ecliptic longitude of the detector $\alpha$ at $t=0$, the rotational period $P$ is 1 yr and the radius $R$ of the orbit is 1 A.U.
+where $F^A$ is the pattern function for the polarization mode A, $\phi_D(t)$ is the Doppler phase, $\phi_{\alpha}$ is the ecliptic longitude of the detector $\alpha$ at $t=0$, the rotational period $P$ is 1 yr and the radius $R$ of the orbit is 1 A.U.
 The detector tensor $D^{ij}$ is

 where $\hat{u}$ and $\hat{v}$ are the unit vectors along the arms of the detector.
 The detailed orbit equations are presented in Appendix~\ref{orbits}.
 Additionally, $T(f,\hat{u}\cdot\hat{\omega})$ is \cite{Estabrook:1975,Cornish:2001qi}